What’s it really like to work in a call centre?

 So before you think about waiting for that graduate scheme, taking that job down the local pub or working for minimum wage in a shop, you may want to consider work in a call centre.

 Do these stories match up with your experience?
 Perhaps you have a story to tell?
-Please let us know in the comments box below, or send your stories into the newsdesk.
-We will run a follow-up story in a few weeks’ time.
+Please let us know in the comments box below.